I confirmed today that I will be attending the 2008 Game Developer Conference February 18-22 in San Francisco.

 The fact that you can play Nintendo Gamecube games is also a big plus.
 Titles like Mario Cart and other kid friendly titles give me as a parent a level of comfort around the titles that I expose my kids to.
 I would recommend the Wii for anyone who is a casual gamer or has young ones in the household.
 For your Bioshocks, Halo’s and Gears of War, I would stick with the Xbox as the console of choice.

 Hello and Welcome to the Black Fin Blog.
-I am Tom Edwards, VP, Sales & Marketing at Telligent Systems.
+I am Tom Edwards.
 The purpose of this blog is to provide additional insight into Telligent and Community Server as well as provide my perspective on sales & marketing.
 So why the Black Fin?
 It is a newly acquired nickname given to me by one my co-workers.
 He thought it would be funny to name my hair, so it stuck.
 Yes I choose to go with a more aerodynamic approach, but hey it can cut through water like nothing else.
 Anyway, I will try to keep it light and interesting moving forward.

-I am an avid gamer (Xbox 360 is my platform of choice) gamertag – TheBlackFin.
-Look me up on either the http://www.360voice.com/ or anytime you are on Xbox live.
+I am an avid gamer (Xbox 360 is my platform of choice) gamertag – (Was TheBlackFin – Now BlackFin360).
+Look me anytime you are on Xbox live.
 I am always up to co-op on the latest game.